Diversification and Unity: 1968-1988

 In the opinion of Annabelle Whittemore “the Downtown Churches Association was set up in order to get MIFA going.
 It was a tool to get people together and provide a place for William Jones to present his ideas.
 It was hoped similar clusters of churches, like this, would be set up elsewhere in the city.”

 Dr. John W. Aldridge, in his paper “Reflections on the Memphis Crisis” wrote that the Downtown Ministers, after several meetings, determined that the problem was larger then their small group, which had neither the assets nor the resources to adequately deal with it; it was a concern for the entire “church” (community).
-After study and thought, the group concluded that if anything were to happen in the church in Memphis, it must be city-wide, and well structured.
+After study and thought, the group concluded that if anything were to happen in the church in

 The stage was now set for the formation of MIFA, with the director of ACTS to give professional advice and counsel to its organizers.
 The Downtown Churches Association, on November 19, 1967, specifically requested that ACTS help them hold a conference to consider how a metropolitan agency might be formed to help churches in their urban ministry.
 Frank McRae says he and other founders shared an ecumenical spirit bolstered by long friendships and familiarity.
 “Four or five phone calls and we could rally the community.”
 But we were “the first generation of people who dealt with urban ministry in an organized fashion.
 There was nobody to train us.
 We knew each other, and could act because of that friendship.
 But we needed Bill Jones to organize us, and provided structure.”